 The Future of AI SEO: What’s Next?

-AI SEO isn’t a passing trend – it’s a paradigm shift.
-As generative search becomes the default experience across browsers, voice assistants, and enterprise platforms, visibility will hinge less on how you rank and more on how you’re remembered
+AI SEO is a paradigm shift.
+As generative search continues to become the default experience across browsers, voice assistants, and enterprise platforms, visibility will hinge less on how you rank and more on how you’re remembered.

-• Searchless Discovery: LLMs embedded in operating systems, chatbots, and apps will answer user queries before they even have to search.
+- Searchless discovery is already here.
+LLMs embedded in operating systems, browsers, and apps are already answering user queries before people have to search at all.

 The Path Forward: Thriving in an AI-First Search Landscape